s-srikrishna/AI-Tools/brain.fm/readme.md

 <p>

-Boost Your Productivity and Well-being with Brain.fm’s AI-Powered Music
+<b>Boost Your Productivity and Well-being with Brain.fm’s AI-Powered Music</b>

 Are you looking for a powerful tool to enhance your focus, productivity, and well-being?
 Look no further than Brain.fm – a revolutionary app that harnesses the power of AI to create music specifically designed to improve focus, aid in relaxation, and promote better sleep.